Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

     $ pip install -pre lightstreamer-adapter
     ```

-* Download the `helloworld.py` file from this project
+* Download the `helloworld.py` file from this project.
 * Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 * Launch the Python Remote Adapter, through the command: